A Guide To Choosing The Right Kitchen Benchtop

 Solid surface benchtops, such as Corian are composed of a mixture of acrylic or polyester resins and natural minerals.
 This combination results in a solid, non-porous surface that is highly durable and resistant to stains and impacts.
 Solid surface benchtops offer a seamless appearance with no visible joins, so can be formed into any length benches, curved shapes, seamless sinks and with the option of adding grooved drainage around the sink area.

-Corian is available in a wide variety of colors and designs, from crisp white to more organic looking patterns mimicking natural stone (such as the one pictured).
-In the event of scratches or chips, Corian can be easily be repaired unlike some other bench surfaces that are more difficult to fix.
+Solid surface benchtops are available in a wide variety of colors and designs, from crisp white to more organic looking patterns mimicking natural stone (such as the one pictured).
+In the event of scratches or chips, solid surface can be easily be repaired unlike some other bench surfaces that are more difficult to fix.

-Overall, Corian's composition, combined with its durability, seamless appearance and easy maintenance makes it a popular choice for both style and functionality.
+Overall, the composition, combined with its durability, seamless appearance and easy maintenance makes solid surface a popular choice for both style and functionality.

 Laminate